lfeng14/xv6/CH1/note.md

   ```
 - The xv6 shell uses the above calls to run programs on behalf of users.
 The main structure of the shell is simple; see main (user/sh.c:146).
 The main loop reads a line of input from the user with getcmd.
 Then it calls fork, which creates a copy of the shell process.
 The parent calls wait, while the child runs the command.
 For example, if the user had typed “echo hello” to the shell, runcmd would have been called with “echo hello” as the argument. runcmd (user/sh.c:55) runs the actual command.
 For “echo hello”, it would call exec (user/sh.c:79).
 If exec succeeds then the child will execute instructions from echo instead of runcmd.
 At some point echo will call exit, which will cause the parent to return from wait in main (user/sh.c:146).
 - You might wonder why fork and exec are not combined in a single call; we will see later that the shell exploits the separation in its implementation of I/O redirection.
+- the file descriptor interface abstracts away the differences between files, pipes, and devices, making them all look like streams of bytes.
+We’ll refer to input and output as I/O.
+- Internally, the xv6 kernel uses the file descriptor as an index into a per-process table, so that every process has a private space of file descriptors starting at zero.
+By convention, a process reads from file descriptor 0 (standard input), writes output to file descriptor 1 (standard output), and writes error messages to file descriptor 2 (standard error).

 #### further reading
 - https://github.com/mit-pdos/xv6-riscv/blob/riscv//user/sh.c#L1